defano/wyldcard/README.md

 ### Menu Items

-The name, accelerator key, disabled state and checkmark of a menu item can be modified in HyperTalk by referring to these properties.
+The name, accelerator key (shortcut), disabled state and checkmark of a menu item can be modified in HyperTalk by referring to these properties.

 Menu Property   | Description
 ----------------|---------------